AppAndFlow/s-express/README.md

 Documentation will be generated under `/docs`

-I suggest adding this to a script in your package.json
+I suggest adding this your scripts in your package.json

 i.e: `openApiDoc: "rm -rf docs && tsc && DOC_MODE=true node dist/index.js"`